CorentinWicht/RESTINGLAB/UPDATES.md

 Changed the mandatory export datasets to be the "Artifacts Rejected" in the EEGParamGUI.mlapp GUI instead of "Filtered" (see error below).
 Updated plugins: DIPFIT v.3.4 & FieldTrip-lite v.20200922

+• v0.63
+Updated EEGLAB and plugins to latest versions
+Replaced MPT toolbox (deprecated) by EEGLAB updated versions (mp_clustering & NIMA) Fixed an issue related to participant_load variable and use of "contains" when the "pattern" is longer than the "str" argument.

 • TO DO
-Test Spectrum Interpolation instead of CleanLine : https://github.com/fieldtrip/fieldtrip/blob/master/preproc/ft_preproc_dftfilter.m (need to test it!; https://www.sciencedirect.com/science/article/abs/pii/S1053811919300266?via%3Dihub)
-Check the source neighbouring matrix
-Include in GUI possibility to adjust the IC rejection criteria for MPT Finish the MPT source localisation script
+Finish the MPT source localisation script by EEGLAB new implementation

-• Problems to solve in the future:

-Find a way to implement ASR-interpolation for BLINKER Find a way to run the sleep detection algorithm